-What Does it Mean that Corporations Have "Perpetual Existence"?
+What Does it Mean that Corporations Have 'Perpetual Existence'?

 The technical definition of a corporation is "an artificial creation of the law existing as a voluntary chartered association of individuals that has most of the rights and duties of natural persons but with perpetual existence and limited liability."
 In other words, a corporation exists as a separate legal structure, almost as if it were a person under the law.

 But "perpetual existence" in this context is a relative term: the corporation may go out of business, be acquired by another entity, or otherwise cease to exist at some point in the future.
-The term states that a corporation exists as its own entity, regardless of what happens to the invidivuals involved in the business.
-A discussion of the meaning of "perpetual exsistence" with respect to incorporation follows.
+The term states that a corporation exists as its own entity, regardless of what happens to the individuals involved in the business.
+A discussion of the meaning of "perpetual existence" with respect to incorporation follows.

 Corporate Formation: A Beginning, With or Without an End